Jenova-Framework/J.E.N.O.V.A/README.md

 - And Much More!

 ## 📋 Source Code
-Jenova Runtime (Core) Source Code is now available on [GitHub](https://github.com/Jenova-Framework/Jenova-Runtime) for everyone under MIT license.
+Jenova Runtime (Core) Source Code is available on [GitHub](https://github.com/Jenova-Framework/Jenova-Runtime) for everyone under MIT license.

 ## 👻 Why Called Jenova?
 I've received some amusing comments about the project name, so here's the backstory.
 Although I'm a huge FF7 fan, the name isn’t directly linked to Final Fantasy.
 Jenova is derived from 'Jehovah,' meaning 'New God.'
 I chose this name because Godot translates to 'Small God.'
 Therefore, in this context, Jenova signifies a new god emerging from a small god.
 Additionally, it means 'Well-Born'